- What Is It?

 - Damage to the cornea of the eye

-- Nerve pain from shingles (postherpetic neuralgia)
+- The nerve pain from shingles (postherpetic neuralgia)

 Factors that contribute to a poor prognosis include: